dekoza/mtgpl/docs/_sources/IKO.rst.txt

 :mtgtip:`Keruga, the Macrosage<https://cards.scryfall.io/border_crop/front/a/9/a90ee952-de7a-420f-993c-a38db89bc8ac.jpg?1666782800|https://scryfall.com/card/iko/225/keruga-the-macrosage?utm_source=api>`
    Companion — Your starting deck contains only cards with mana value 3 or greater and land cards.
-(If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| any time you could cast a sorcery.)
+(If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| as a sorcery.)

    When Keruga, the Macrosage enters the battlefield, draw a card for each other permanent you control with mana value 3 or greater.

-:mtgtip:`Lurrus of the Dream-Den<https://cards.scryfall.io/border_crop/front/5/a/5ad36fb2-c44e-4085-ba0d-54277841ad3a.jpg?1650599605|https://scryfall.com/card/iko/226/lurrus-of-the-dream-den?utm_source=api>`
+:mtgtip:`Lurrus of the Dream-Den<https://cards.scryfall.io/border_crop/front/5/a/5ad36fb2-c44e-4085-ba0d-54277841ad3a.jpg?1682228556|https://scryfall.com/card/iko/226/lurrus-of-the-dream-den?utm_source=api>`
    Companion — Each permanent card in your starting deck has mana value 2 or less.
-(If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| any time you could cast a sorcery.)
+(If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| as a sorcery.)

    Lifelink

-   During each of your turns, you may cast one permanent spell with mana value 2 or less from your graveyard.
+   Once during each of your turns, you may cast a permanent spell with mana value 2 or less from your graveyard.

 :mtgtip:`Lutri, the Spellchaser<https://cards.scryfall.io/border_crop/front/f/b/fb1189c9-7842-466e-8238-1e02677d8494.jpg?1628801771|https://scryfall.com/card/iko/227/lutri-the-spellchaser?utm_source=api>`
    Companion — Each nonland card in your starting deck has a different name.
-(If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| any time you could cast a sorcery.)
+(If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| as a sorcery.)

    Flash